All Episodes

 Well, potentially an upside.

-Uh you just have to laugh.
+This next story, you just have to laugh.

-It's from Santa Anna, California.
+It's from Santa Ana, California.

-Responding to a refusal by city leaders to declare the city a sanctuary for illegal immigrants, more than a dozen people, gathered outside City Hall on Monday night to denounce recent immigration raids, accusing federal officials of terrorizing immigrant communities and breaking up families.
+Responding to a refusal by city leaders to declare the city a sanctuary for illegal immigrants, more than a dozen people gathered outside City Hall on Monday night to denounce recent immigration raids, accusing federal officials of terrorizing immigrant communities and breaking up families.

-A coalition of local immigrant rights groups, including the Orange County Alliance for Immigrants Rights and the Front Against the Raids, announced a planned program to create a hotline that will notify people where and when immigration raids will take place.
+A coalition of local immigrant rights groups, including the Orange County Alliance for Immigrants' Rights and the Front Against the Raids, announced a planned program to create a hotline that will notify people where and when immigration raids will take place.

 The program would also coordinate a support system for the families of deportee targets.